-On February 16, 2023, the Company announced that it entered into an option agreement (the "Option") with Laser Gold Resources Inc. ("Laser"), whereby Laser may acquire a 100% interest in the Company's Mink Narrows project, located 25 km southeast of Flin Flon, Manitoba.
-Pursuant to the Option, Laser may acquire the 100% interest by fulfilling the following conditions over a period of five years:
+On October 1, 2024 (the "Effective Date") the Voyageur entered into an option agreement (the "Option") with Althea Copper Corp. ("ACC"), whereby ACC may acquire a 100% interest in the Company's Mink Narrows project, located 25km southeast of Flin Flon, Manitoba.
+In order to exercise the Option, ACC must fulfil the following conditions: